-The conflict between marijuana and guns is playing out thousands of miles away from Maryland, as well.
-In November, the Honolulu Police Department sent dozens of letters to gun owners that have medical marijuana cards ordering that they surrender their weapons within 30 days.
-But, after some public backlash, the Department eventually rescinded the demands, saying that everyone could keep their guns, for now at least.
+The conflict between marijuana and guns is playing out thousands of miles away from Maryland as well.
+In November, the Honolulu Police Department sent dozens of letters to gun owners who have medical marijuana cards ordering that they surrender their weapons within 30 days.
+But after some public backlash, the department eventually rescinded the demands, saying that everyone could keep their guns, for now at least.

 “This is a new area of concern for cities across the country, and we in Honolulu want to develop a policy that’s legally sound and serves our community,” Honolulu Police Department Chief Susan Ballard said in a later news release.
 “Formulating the policy will take time, but we want to do it right.”

 For Stamper, who spent most of his life in a culture that esteems law and obedience, it's about more than just guns and marijuana policy.
 It's about the country listening to a solution that veterans say is helping them heal.